Séamus O'Sullivan (Gaelic footballer)

 Séamus O'Sullivan (born 1954) is an Irish retired Gaelic footballer who played for Cork Championship club Dohenys and at inter-county level with the Cork senior football team.
 He usually lined out at corner-back or centre-back.

 Career

 O'Sullivan first came to notice at juvenile and underage levels with the Dohenys club in Dunmanway.
 He eventually progressed to the adult team and won a Cork IFC title in 1972 before losing to Nemo Rangers in the 1975 Cork SFC final.
 O'Sullivan first appeared on the inter-county scene with the Cork minor football team and was at centre-back on the team that won the All-Ireland MFC title in 1972.
-He later later lined out with the under-21 team.
+He later lined out with the under-21 team.
 Murphy joined the Cork senior football team in 1976 and made a number of appearances before leaving the panel in 1980.
 He was a member of the team that won the 1979–80 National League title.